A charming cottage in the orchard of the estate - CLASS LISTED / LANDMARKED BUILDING

 Casa di Lilli is a small 2 storeyed house located next to the romanesque church of Vivo d’Orcia.
-It was fully restored in 2004 and turned into a charming retreat for two.
+It was fully restored and turned into a charming retreat for two.

 You enter the house through French windows which lead into the sole room on the ground floor - the living dining kitchen.
 This room has a comfortable sofa, a proper dining table and a kitchen line covered with a solid slab of the local travertine.

 On the first floor lie bedroom and en-suite bathroom.
 French windows lead onto a small balcony with steps down into the walled-in orchard of the estate.
 The house is equipped with tables and chairs for dining outside.

 The saltwater pool of the estate is 2 minutes on foot from the house.